EllenJCoombs/SICB_2021/README.md

-## Society for Integrative and Comparative Biology
+## Society for Integrative and Comparative Biology: DVM Best Student Paper: D. Dwight Davis Award

 # Influences on cranial morphology in whales:
 # Investigating the evolutionary history and diversity of the cetacean skull